CityOfZion/neon-js/docs/examples/nep-5.md

     console.log(err);
   });
 ```
-## Withdraw - Extract NEO/GAS From a Contract
+## Witdraw - Receive NEO/GAS from Contract

 First, you have to deposit some NEO/GAS into the contract.

-When you want to extract NEO/GAS from a smart contract, the verification trigger of the smart contract must be satisfied.
+> When you want to extract NEO/GAS from a smart contract, the verification trigger of the smart contract must be satisfied.
 It's hard to customize high level API as the verfication trigger may be different from case to case.

+> In below example, verification trigger will check the signature from contract owner

 ```javascript
 const { default: Neon, wallet, tx, u, rpc } = require("@cityofzion/neon-js");